Vheissu/aurelia-google-maps/README.md

 *   `googlemap:infowindow:domready` - emitted when the infoWindow is fully loaded, payload is the `InfoWindow` object for the related marker

+*   `googlemap:markers_changed` - emitted directly after all markers are added to the map, there is no payload

 ### Render array of markers

 Markers can be bound to the element with the `markers` attribute like below: